rswilem/winwing-xplane-plugin/README.md

 4. Start X-Plane 12.
 5. Updating can be done by replacing the `Winwing` folder or using Skunkcrafts Updater if you have it installed.

+### Contributing

+- Fork the repository.
+- Download the latest X-Plane 12 SDK from https://developer.x-plane.com/sdk/plugin-sdk-downloads/.
+- Unzip and copy the `SDK/` folder to the root of the repository.
+- Make your changes.
+- Test your changes in X-Plane 12.
+Datareftool plugin recommented, and make sure you uninstall FlyWithLua as it can interfere with the "Reload Plugins" functionality.
+- Commit your changes and push to your fork.
+- Create a pull request with a description of your changes.

 ### Usage

 - The plugin will automatically detect your Winwing devices.